thetabelini/IBGE-Dashboard/IBGE-Dashboard/readme.md

 ## Usage
 To see the application in action, simply copy and paste this URL: (https://ibge-dashboard.vercel.app/), and open it in your web browser.
-You can also access the code by downloading it from my GitHub repository.
+You can also access the code by downloading it from my GitHub repository(https://github.com/thetabelini/IBGE-Dashboard).

 ## Project Status
 In development.